SuryaKAkasam/intro-to-backend-architectures/README.md

 - CI/CD

 ### When to use?
+- Build a loosely coupled system by re-platforming a legacy/monolith application to meet the demands of modern business
+- For supporting client-side web apps when data could be coming from multiple channels (**Aggregator Pattern**)
+- Build reusable components (authentication, notification services etc.) across multiple channels
-- Needs a loosely coupled system and individual components needs to be scaled independent of others
+- Individual (or a group) of components needs to be scaled rather than the whole application
-- Better for smaller and web-based applications
-- Faster time to market
+- Build highly agile apps with faster time to market or innovation pilots etc.
+- Build polyglot, multilingual, and distributed cloud apps

 ## How are SOA and Microservice architectures different from each other?
 | Area                | SOA                                                    | Microservices                                                                               |